 How stars and planets form is one of the most fundamental problems in modern astronomy.

 Spectro-polarimetry and radiative-transfer modelling are used to probe the circumstellar flows in the late-stages of star formation.
-We use numerical simulations to study molecular cloud formation and star formation on galactic scales, and compare these models with large-scale millimeter surveys of molecular clouds
+We also use numerical simulations to study molecular cloud formation and star formation on galactic scales, and compare these models with large-scale millimeter surveys of molecular clouds.